Visualizations

 - Confirm

-Warning: Deleting removes visualization from all dashboards!
+Warning: Deleting removes the visualization from every dashboard that used it.

 Troubleshooting Common Issues